Bites: Current Concepts

 NEUROMUSCULAR DENTISTRY

-Neuromuscular dentistry began in 1969 when a well know and respected researcher, Dr. Barney Jankelson, thought he had discovered a new and much more precise way to locate and record CR by placing a pulsing TENS (transcutaneous electrical nerve stimulation) source directly over the motor root of the trigeminal nerve to fire all the jaw closing muscles evenly and then increasing the TENS to electronically close the mandible directly into its ideal bite - the so-called myocentric position.
+Neuromuscular dentistry began in 1969 when a well know and respected researcher, Dr. Barney Jankelson, thought he had discovered a better way to locate and record CR which was technologically advanced and measureable.
+His method involved placing a pulsing TENS (transcutaneous electrical nerve stimulation) source directly over the motor root of the trigeminal nerve to fire all the jaw closing muscles evenly, and then increasing the TENS to electronically close the mandible directly into its ideal bite - the so-called myocentric position.
 He claimed that the myocentric position is so important that the pathways into and out of it do not matter, and he used articulators that had only straight vertical opening and closing movements.
 He advocated using the system to treat TMJ disorders.
 When Dr. Jankelson was near the end of this life, the ADA awarded his equipment its seal of acceptance.

 Soon afterwards, scientific research undermined all the assumptions on which neuromuscular dentistry was based.
 Researchers showed that small changes in the location of the EMG electrodes caused significant differences in the results – making any longitudinal monitoring useless.125-126 Anatomical studies using needle electrodes showed that the pulsing TENS does not cause the jaw muscles to fire evenly but simply stimulates the muscle fibers that are closest to the source.127-128 One study found that the myotronics diagnostic package was unable to even distinguish between TMJ disorder patients and "normals".129 TENS is used in medicine to provide pain relief, not muscle relaxation,130 and there is no good evidence that it actually relaxes jaw muscles, except as a secondary effect of diminishing pain which had been triggering muscle tightening.131-133 Applying TENS over the cheeks usually causes the mandible to shift anteriorly, because the muscles closest to the source are the superficial masseters, which are oriented in a more forward direction than the other elevator muscles.
 Treatment that brings the mandible anteriorly often provides relief of symptoms, because most TMJ disorders are caused by longstanding retrusion of the mandible, not because TENS has some special ability to relax the jaw muscles.